sankhaMukherjee/sageMaker/README.md

 `make generateData`

 to generate data within the `./data` folder.
 If this fodler isn't present, it will be created.
+Also, this data is pushed to your S3 bucket.
+The name of the bucket is present in the file `config/awsConfig/awsConfig.json`.
+Check to make sure that this file is indeed generated using the command:

+`aws s3 ls <bucket-name> --recursive`

 ## 2. Train Locally